Shru6104/Real_Estate_House_Prediction/README.md

 # Real_Estate_House_Prediction
-This repository contains the complete codebase for a real estate price prediction web application.
-The project integrates machine learning and web development to provide an interactive platform for predicting property prices in Bangalore.
+Built a real estate price prediction web app using Python, Flask, and Linear Regression.
+The project involved data cleaning, feature engineering, and building a prediction model with Sklearn.
+Developed a user-friendly interface using HTML, CSS, and JavaScript to take inputs like square feet area, BHK, and bathrooms and display predicted prices.
+This project showcases skills in data analysis, machine learning, and web development.